briatte/asr/README.md

   - survey-weighted regression with the `{survey}` package

 `>` Class 7: __[Acceptability of torture, continued][d7]__ (ESS)
-`>` _Wrap-up: [final projects][proj], [final exam][exam] etc._
+`>` Last documents: [final project template][proj] or [mock final exam][exam]

-_The final assessment is either-or -- students get to complete one or the other, not both.
-The lecture comes with its own exam.
-The total volume of teaching is around 40 hours, with an eighth tutorial to further wrap up things and/or have class presentations of the student projects._
+_See next week for the meaning of the last documents.
+The final assessment is either-or -- students get to complete one or the other, not both._

 [d7]: https://github.com/briatte/asr/tree/main/class-07